Main Pioneers

 Although Abstract expressionism spread quickly throughout

-the United States, the main centers of this style were
+the United States, the Main centers of this style were

 New York City and California, especially in the New York